Blurred Lines: Controversy and criticism

 Upon its release, "Blurred Lines" faced criticism from commentators for trivializing sexual violence, objectifying women, and perpetuating rape myths.
 Katie Russell, a spokeswoman for Rape Crisis England & Wales, a feminist charity that raises awareness and understanding of sexual violence, said the lyrics glamorized violence against women and reinforced rape myths.
 She argued that the song's lyrics and music video objectified and demeaned women, contending that many considered it offensive and outdated.
 She concluded by saying certain lyrics are "explicitly sexually violent and appear to reinforce victim-blaming rape myths."

 In the United Kingdom, some universities banned the song from use at student events.
 At the University of Edinburgh, students' association officials stated that the song violated its policy against "rape culture and lad banter" and promoted an unhealthy attitude towards sex and consent.
 It was also banned at the universities of Bolton, Derby, Kingston, Leeds and West of Scotland.
 Students at the University of Exeter voted against a ban but for a condemnation of the lyrics to be issued by the Students' Guild.

-In the U.S., in Marshfield, Wisconsin, Lisa Joling, head coach of the Marshfield High School dance team, was fired in August 2013, three days after a halftime performance by her dance class to the song.

 Williams initially defended "Blurred Lines".
-The singer told NPR there was nothing misogynistic about it, and that he was grateful to everybody that supported the song.
+The singer told NPR there was nothing misogynistic about it and that he was grateful to everybody who supported the song.
 Further defending the song, Williams mentioned to Pitchfork that there was nothing controversial about the song and appreciated how "Blurred Lines" helped Thicke "to a place where he deserves to be vocally."
 In an interview with GQ in October 2019, Williams explained that he had misunderstood the backlash, assuming the song appealed to women.
 He stated that the song reflected elements of a "chauvinistic culture" and admitted that some of his music had reinforced those attitudes.